martinn/repoblame/README.md

 - [x] Show authors top file types (file extension) by LoC
 - [x] Support for `.git-blame-ignore-revs` (to ignore particular commits like formatting commits)
 - [x] Support analyzing a subfolder of a repo only
+- [x] Option to exclude files by file type
 - [ ] Automated tests
-- [ ] Option to filter binary files
+- [ ] Option to exclude binary files
-- [ ] Option to filter specific file paths or file types
+- [ ] Option to exclude specific file paths
 - [ ] CI/CD and release packaging
 - [ ] Progress report
 - [ ] Concurrency and other performance optimizations (`git blame` on a big repo with lots of commits can get slow)
 - [ ] Use `git2-rs` instead of `git` CLI (The initial version used `git2-rs` but performance was an order of magnitude worse for some reason)

 ## How to run it